SirTificate/gekko-neuralnet/README.md

 threshold_buy = 1.00

-// the treshold for selling into a currency. e.g.: The predicted price is 1% under the current candle.close threshold_sell = -1.00
+// the treshold for selling a currency. e.g.: The predicted price is 1% under the current candle.close threshold_sell = -1.00

 // The length of the candle.close price buffer.
 It's used to train the network on every update cycle.